The kids down the street had a mom named Sharon. Sharon loved Elvis.

 She also loved the KISS Destroyer album.
 Although they don't seem complimentary at first blush, they became an easy way to determine what I was going to find upon entering their second story apartment any given summer afternoon.

-If KISS was playing as I ascended the stairs, I knew that Sharon would be up and about, dressed in her cutoffs and a short sleeved gauzy blouse showing cleavage.
+If KISS was playing as I ascended the stairs, I knew that Sharon would be up and about, dressed in her cutoffs and a gauzy blouse displaying cleavage.
 With her black waist length hair brushed 100 strokes and beaded Indian earrings sweeping her shoulders, she might possibly even be cooking something.
 I learned every word to that leathery, colossal booted, Jewfro KISS Destroyer album the summer of 1976 because when she was happy Sharon would listen to it over and over as we girls played Yahtzee or the game of Life on their lacerated beast of a dining room table.
 We'd pound our little 6, 5 and 4 year old fists yelling "You wanted the best!
 You got the best!"
 Little pigtailed heads bopping to the beat, sweat beading on our upper lips, we sang until our throats ached and we collectively lost our minds in Detroit Rock City.
-Sharon used get really excited about the line "First I drink and then I smoke!" and she'd light up her cigarette with an expert flick of a match, warbling muffled syllables about making the midnight show.
+Sharon used get really excited about the line "First I drink and then I smoke!" and she'd light up her cigarette with an expert flick of a match, warbling about making the midnight show.

-One afternoon, hotter than hell (also one of Sharon's KISS albums in rotation, along with Love Gun and of course, Destroyer), I marched up the back rickety wooden stairs to my own cadence of Christine Sixteen.
-Stepping over candy wrappers, broken toys, and small tools, I reached the top and the eldest daughter met me there with a furrowed brow and her index finger up to her lips.
+One afternoon, hotter than hell (also one of Sharon's KISS albums in rotation, along with Love Gun and Destroyer), I marched up the back rickety wooden stairs to my own cadence of "Christine Sixteen".
+Stepping over candy wrappers, broken toys, and small tools, I reached the top and the eldest of three daughters met me there with a furrowed brow and her index finger up to her lips.

 "Shhh" was what she said but she didn't need to because I heard G.I.
-Blues and that was almost never good.
+Blues and that was never good.

 Maybe a geographic fix led to help with her depression and drinking.
 Maybe the music could continue and she could listen to G.I.
 Blues without it destroying her peace.
 Maybe she is dancing to KISS in a half buttoned shirt, with dirty bare feet, and a soft pack of Merits.
 I can only hope so.

-NOTE: My favorite KISS song remains Do You Love Me.
-I can now listen to it and appreciate with all of my heart and soul the memories of my life and times that helped shape me.
+NOTE: My favorite KISS song remains "Do You Love Me?"
+I can listen to it now and appreciate the memories of my life and times that helped shape me.

 I really like rock and roll...all of the fame and the masquerade.
 I love the concerts and studios.
 And all of the money, honey, that you make.